Microsoft Unified Support: Cost, Services, Discounts

 Double charging.
 Ensure that the Microsoft products under your current EA are not double-counted.
 For example, if you have old Office licenses under a Select agreement or licenses from a merger superseded by your M365 suite, ensure they are not counted twice.
 Pro Tip: If you have any true-up orders, ensure you are not incorrectly charged for the subsequent support.
 The cost of true-ups includes licenses and Software Assurance, and it should not be included at 100% of the spend in the Unified Support calculation.

 User vs Server calculations.
 Clarify for M365 E5/E3 licenses what percentage is allocated toward User costs vs Server costs, which are up to 25% higher.
 Pro Tip: The license split is 75% / 25%, respectively.
 If those allocations are incorrect, they can considerably impact costs.

 Discounts.
 Microsoft offers discounted Unified Support rates for enterprise customers buying large and multi-year Azure contracts.
-Verify your cloud support rates are in line with the other public cloud support rates from Amazon and Google.
+Verify your cloud support rates align with the other public cloud support rates from Amazon and Google.
 Pro Tip: Benchmarking information is key to any negotiation.
 Make sure it is from a reputable source and can be validated.

 Market alternatives to Microsoft Unified Support

 Some IT service providers and Microsoft partners have started offering alternative packages to Microsoft Unified Support.
 They often provide extra perks in addition to a more transparent pricing model.